jiajun6/getdata-009-course-project/README.md

 ## Code Book

-The code book is in the file `Codebook.md`
+The code book is in the file `CodeBook.md`.
+It is heavily based on `features_info.txt` from raw data set and follows the guidelines from [this](https://class.coursera.org/getdata-009/forum/thread?thread_id=89) post.

 ## Notes